 Clogged filter

 When your furnace filter clogs, it can cause cool air to circulate throughout your home.
 You can replace the filter yourself and try restarting the furnace.
-There may still be cold air in the ducts so it could run chilly at first, but after a few minutes the air should warm up.
+There may still be cold air in the ducts so it may run cold at first, but after a few minutes the air should warm up.

 A high-limit switch is a safety device that prevents your furnace from overheating.
 If your furnace gets too hot, it responds by turning on the fan to cool the system.
 When the high-limit switch malfunctions, you’re no longer dealing with a simple problem and will need to hire a Calvey HVAC professional to repair it.